Moldova in the Eurovision Song Contest: History

 On 16 November 2024, TRM confirmed its intention to participate in the contest, holding a live audition round for its national final with 26 entries on 18 January 2025.
-However, on 22 January, TRM announced its withdrawal from the contest due to economic reasons and the perceived quality of its national final.
+However, on 22 January, TRM announced its withdrawal from the contest due to economic reasons and concerns about the quality of its national final, It was the first time since the countries debut in 2005 that they were absent.
 The broadcaster did not rule out a future return to the contest, stating that it would "review the criteria and methodology for selecting the country's representative for the international stage".